michaelwjohnson/dcgan-mode-collapse-study/ASSIGNMENT_WALKTHROUGH.md

 # Load Apptainer if needed
 # module load apptainer

-# Path to container
+# Path to custom container
-CONTAINER=/home1/michael2024/ML_Course/container/pytorch_25.09-py3.sif
+CONTAINER=/home1/michael2024/ML_Course/as4/container/dcgan_diffusion.sif

 # Dataset to use (mnist or fashion-mnist)
 DATASET=mnist